 Day 0: Reach Kathmandu, rent down jacket & sleeping bag, buy remaining items for trek, pack and try to get some rest.

 The plan went smoothly until late afternoon, when we reached Kathmandu.

 Very confidently, I entered Shona’s rentals.
-All those reviews about how it has everything one needs for a trek along with a super helpful owner couldn’t be wrong, right.
-But they were.
+All those reviews about how it has everything one needs for a trek along with a super helpful owner couldn’t be wrong, or so I thought!.
 And here was a moment I could use a good kick in the back, repeatedly!

 The owner curtly told me that deposit for both items (sleeping bag and down jacket) was NPR 20K and NPR 200 per day rental.
 Despite repeatedly asking, he didn’t show me the items.
 Whether I looked like someone who couldn’t trek or pay or both, there was no time to figure.

 I turned around, angry, confused, anxious and more.
 The flight to Lukla is 11 hours away.

 A friendly shopkeeper suggested Kalapattar.
 I prayed like never before and someone up their answered.
 The owner helped me sort out all the necessary gear in a matter of an hour.
 I left the shop, renting a down jacket and sleeping bag (both new) with a deposit of NPR 5K and rental of NPR 100/day for both, and buying trekking poles, crocs, thermals, fleece jacket, water bottles, gloves etc.